MicrosoftDocs/power-pages-docs/power-pages-docs/configure/design-build-overview.md

 ## Easily edit sites in Power Pages design studio

-The following video provides an overview of using the various workspaces to build a powerful website.
+The following video provides an overview of using the various workspaces to build a powerful website.</br>
 <!--to be replaced by video found here https://youtu.be/IjpL2y8Rdj0-->

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Y5Gl]